ObjectBoxPC/olq/README.md

 The declaration for `printf` at the beginning is needed because other code cannot be on the same line as an `#include`, which poses a problem for a one-line program.

+## C#

+The program is compatible with C# 1.0 and essentially all implementations of the BCL.

 ## Haskell

 The program is compatible with Haskell 98.